However, the bike he'd been riding was the stunning BMC Teammachine SLR01, the new model that the company released just prior to the race.

 Porte's drivechain is much the same as the other WorldTour pro bikes we've seen from the Tour de France.

 He's running Shimano Dura-Ace 9150 all over except for his 53/39 chainrings, which are the Dura-Ace 9000 series to accommodate the SRM power meter which is yet to be updated.

 The Vittoria tan side-wall Corsa Speed tubular tyres look especially smart and give a real classic look, especially when paired with the bright red paint job.

-Just like his drive chain, Porte is running Shimano Dura-Ace wheels, which he changed the profile of to match the profile of the stage.
+Just like his drive chain, Porte is running Shimano Dura-Ace wheels, which he changed the profile of to match the profile of different stages .

 Thank you for reading 20 articles this month* Join now for unlimited access

 Enjoy your first month for just £1 / $1 / €1